andrewipstirling/andrewipstirling.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Andrew Stirling.
-I am a Master's (Thesis) student at McGill University studying Robotics, with the <a href="https://www.decar.ca/">DECAR</a> Lab.
+I am a Master's (Thesis) student in Montréal at McGill University studying Robotics, with the <a href="https://www.decar.ca/">DECAR</a> Lab, which conducts fundamental and applied research on state estimation (navigation),  guidance, and control.

-I am currently researching problems in navigation/estimation for multi-agent robotic systems in GNSS (GPS) denied environments through the use of UWB technology.
+I research state estimation for robotic systems in GNSS (GPS)-denied environments using UWB technology along with cameras and IMUs among other sensors.

+Born and raised in Calgary, at the foot of the Canadian Rockies, I am passionate about applying Robotics to human-centered and environmental challenges.
+Specifically, I am interested in leveraging my background in estimation/perception to improve environmental modeling and developing field robotics for ocean, agricultural, and healthcare applications.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->